eastmaels/steemblog.github.io/_posts/account/deanliu/2018-08-15_afternoon-tea-at-la-farfalla-humble-house-hotel-taipei.md

 - - -

-This page is synchronized from the post: [Afternoon Tea at La Farfalla, Humble House Hotel Taipei ](https://steemit.com/@deanliu/afternoon-tea-at-la-farfalla-humble-house-hotel-taipei)
+This page is synchronized from the post: ['Afternoon Tea at La Farfalla, Humble House Hotel Taipei '](https://steemit.com/@deanliu/afternoon-tea-at-la-farfalla-humble-house-hotel-taipei)